 Step 1.
 Understand your culture and how it relates to explicit behaviours

 Understanding your company’s current culture should be your first priority.
 Given the significant shift in working styles over the last few years, it’s critical to assess the organisational culture—” the points of pride and strengths in an organisation’s culture, as well as the challenges they present—to gauge employee perception and see what has changed”.
 Then, identify the “critical few” behaviours that you want to see people engage in more frequently to improve performance and connection.
 “Reinforcing a culture need translating any proposed changes down to the level of individual employees’ day-to-day behaviours”.
-Leaders should set the example.
+Leaders should set an example.

 Step 2.
-Create the idea physical environment
+Create the ideal physical environment

 Consider the office layout.
 Companies must examine the current environment to determine how well it supports various types of work.
 Many factors of workplace design are driven by habit rather than deliberate thought.
 Almost every physical aspect of the office can be modified to make it more conducive to the work-from-home setup.
-For instance, Online whiteboards for meetings, and virtual receptionists that help bridge the gap between virtual and in-office workforces.
+For instance, Online whiteboards for meetings, and virtual receptionists help bridge the gap between virtual and in-office workforces.
 “Even after investing in technology, businesses must evaluate it to see if it supports new behaviours—and they will almost certainly need to adjust this technology over time”.

 Step 3.
 Provide appropriate support mechanisms